blackxavier/code-deploy-test/README.md

 ![Deploy code in S3 to EC2 instance using AWS CodeDepoy and AWS Code Pipeline](https://github.com/blackxavier/code-deploy-test/blob/main/code-deploy.jpg "Deploy code in S3 to EC2 instance using AWS CodeDepoy and AWS Code Pipeline")

-This project involves an S3 bucket, a pipeline, a code deploy application, and an ec2 instance.
+This project involves an S3 bucket, an AWS Code Pipeline, an AWS Code Deploy application, and an ec2 instance.
 The goal of this workload is to successfully deploy a working code from an s3 bucket to an ec2 instance.

 # Core Resources
  __S3 bucket__ - Used as a container to hold the source code.